 Contested rolls work the same way as regular rolls, but instead of needing to roll 4, two or more opposed characters roll against one another and the highest value is the winner.

 If the winner of a contested roll wins by 6 or more, or against a static number like Toughness by 6 or more, it is considered a Critical Hit.

 If the rolled values tie, the opposing forces enter an Escalation - all parties are given the chance to back down and take a reduced loss (or, if both back down, no ground is gained by either).
-If all parties Escalate, however, the situation becomes more dramatic, the winner succeeds, AND the victory is treated as a Critical Hit.
-As long as the winner of a contested roll did not win by 6 or more, one of the participants can spend a Mastery to force an Escalation (their opponent can still choose to back down as normal).
+If all parties Escalate, however, the situation becomes more dramatic, another contested roll is made, overriding the first set of results, AND the victory is treated as a Critical Hit.

+As long as the winner of any contested roll did not win by 6 or more, one of the participants can spend a Mastery to force an Escalation (their opponent can still choose to back down as normal).
 If this results in a chain of Escalations, treat the results as appropriately explosive.

+EKANS EYES

-EKANS EYES If the dice roll all ones, or Ekans Eyes, the roll is a Critical Miss.
+If the dice roll all ones, or Ekans Eyes, the roll is a Critical Miss.
 The action fails, while also adding a complication to the situation.
 This could be a new hazard, the temporary inability to use a Move, or simply a narrative twist.
-GMs are encouraged to use Critical Misses to make things more interesting and not simply punish players for bad luck.
+GMs should use Critical Misses to add complications and make things more interesting, not simply to punish players for bad luck.
+Ekans Eyes cannot be rerolled, with Mastery or otherwise.

-This guy asks you if you want to Escalate wyd mfw I look for an Ekans picture to put in this section and I discover that you should never image search Ekans
+This guy asks you if you want to Escalate wyd

+mfw I look for an Ekans picture to put in this section and I discover that you should never image search Ekans

 ROLL MODIFIERS

 Aiding Another

 A player can forgo their action in order to grant someone else's roll a bonus - they must declare how they're helping, and roll one die, either a trainer or Pokémon die as relevant.
 The die is then added to the main actor's roll as though it was an extra trainer die.

-Circumstantial Penalties and Bonuses If a particular task is difficult, a check may be given a -1.
+Circumstantial Penalties and Bonuses

+If a particular task is difficult, a check may be given a -1.
 Checks at a fiendish disadvantage may take -2 or even more.
 The same applies in reverse for easier checks, but a truly trivial task should not require a roll.
 In general, whether the GM calls for a roll or not should depend on if the action moves the plot forward or helps the narrative in some flavourful way (for instance, it may be appropriate in a lighthearted game to roll for something entirely for comic relief).

+CHARACTER CREATION

-CHARACTER CREATION It's time to let your creativity shine, and make whatever comes to mind.
+It's time to let your creativity shine, and make whatever comes to mind.
 Whether you're making your self-insert from when you were eleven who kissed Ash a bunch or you want to be the very best, or more likely both, this is your one-stop-shop to making characters in Pokeymanz.

+Getting Started

-Getting Started The digital character sheet can be found here - make a copy of it, or print one from the back of this book.
+The digital character sheet can be found here - make a copy of it, or print one from the back of this book.
 You can always check the Character Creation Quick Reference if you need a summary or refresher.
 There's a quick play guide, too, in case your friend dragged you into this and you forgot to read the rulebook until now.

-Strong POKeMON.
+Strong POKéMON.

-Weak POKeMON.
+Weak POKéMON.